Jagannath Temple, Puri: Early shrine

+Ancient and medieval period

-The temple was rebuilt by the King of the Eastern Ganga dynasty, Anantavarman Chodaganga, in the 11th century CE, as described by the Kendupatna copper-plate inscription of his descendant, Narasimhadeva II and Rajendra Chola from the mother side.
+The earliest major reconstruction of the Jagannath Temple complex at Puri is attributed to Anantavarman Chodaganga of the Eastern Ganga dynasty, who ruled c.
+1078-1150 CE and established the foundational structure of the present temple around the early 12th century.
+This is supported by the Kendupatna copper-plate inscription of his descendant, Narasingha Deva I, and inscriptions from Rajendra Chola's maternal side.
 Anantavarman was originally a Shaivite, and became a Vaishnavite sometime after he conquered the Utkala region, in which the temple is located, in 1112 CE.
 A 1134–1135 CE inscription records his donation to the temple.
 Therefore, the temple construction must have started sometime after 1112 CE.